 “Not exactly the most charming thing to inform a newlywed wife, storyteller,” Lightsong noted.
 “That her husband is going to grow bored with life as soon as she bears him a son?”

 “I seek not to be charming, your grace,” Dust said, bowing his head.
 At his feet, the various dusts, sands, and glitters mixed together in the faint breeze.
-“I only seek to tell stories.
+“I only tell stories.
 This one is known to most.
 I should think that her majesty would like to be aware of it as well.”

 “Thank you,” Siri said quietly.
-“It was good of you to speak it.”
+“It was good of you to speak of it.”

 Dust continued to bow his head.

 So there is an official explanation, Siri thought, stomach twisting.
 And it’s actually a pretty good one.
-Theologically, it makes sense that the God Kings would pass on once they had someone else to take over for them.
+Theologically, it makes sense that the God Kings would leave once they had someone else to take over for them.

-But, that doesn’t explain how Peacegiver’s Treasure--that wealth of Breath--passes to the next God King.
-And, it doesn’t explain why a man like Susebron would get tired of life after only fifty years.
+But, that doesn’t explain how Peacegiver’s Treasure--that wealth of Breath--passes grom God King to God King.
+And, it doesn’t explain why a man like Susebron would get tired of life when he seems so excited by it.

 The official story would work fine for those who didn’t know the God King.
 However, it fell flat for Siri.
 Susebron didn’t want to pass from this life.
 He barely understood it--he was like a child, discovering things for the first time.

 It was a convenient explanation, but not one she accepted.
-At least, not completely.
+At least, not yet.
 As she sat, however, she did begin to worry.

 Would things change if a child were born?
 Would he grow tired of her that easily?

 “I suppose it doesn’t really matter to you if he dies,” Lightsong said idly, picking at the grapes.
-“I mean, you might even be able to go home if it happened.
+“I mean, you might even be able to go home.
 No harm done, people healed, new heir on the throne.
 Everyone is either happy or dead.”

 The priests continued to argue below.
 Dust continued to bow, waiting for dismissal.